Hispano-Suiza H6: Škoda

 Some early H6s were built at Hispano-Suiza's industrial complex at La Sagrera, Barcelona, but most H6s were built at Hispano-Suiza's French division in the Parisian suburb of Bois-Colombes.
 Some 100 H6s were built under license by Škoda in Czechoslovakia from 1926 to 1929.
 To cope with the poor fuels available, the compression ratio had been limited to 4.5:1 and engine power to 100 hp at 1800rpm.

 H6B Dubonnet Xenia

 In 1938, Hispano-Suiza built a one-off H6B for André Dubonnet, in which he installed the engine from the H6C, his own custom suspension system, and custom bodywork by coachbuilder Saoutchik.
-This H6B served as his own personal car, as well as a showcase of his automotive technologies and aerodynamical innovations.
-The H6B Dubonnet Xenia is currently owned by Peter W. Mullin and is on display at the Mullin Automotive Museum in Oxnard, California.
+This H6B served as his personal car, as well as a showcase of his automotive technologies and aerodynamic innovations.
+The H6B Dubonnet Xenia is currently owned by and is on display at the Petersen Automotive Museum in Los Angeles, California.

 In popular culture

 In Miss Fisher's Murder Mysteries, Australian detective Phryne Fisher drives a red 1923 Hispano-Suiza H6, which makes frequent appearances in the television series.

-In several Agatha Christie novels, main characters drive a Hispano.
-In The Secret of Chimneys and The Seven Dials Mystery the description fits a Hispano-Suiza Dubonnet from 1924.

-A Hispano-Suiza features heavily in the 1924 best-selling novel (later also a play) The Green Hat by Michael Arlen.